 The Lord may lead us to graciously transform, or if necessary, release some relationships.
 We should be open to new relationships.
 We likely need to forsake negative memories and past experiences.

-There are many ways we condition our environment … as well as our internal environment (our inner person).
+There are many ways we condition our physical environment, as well as our internal environment (our inner person).

 We can learn something from old school believers—they prayed through.
 Cool and casual won’t win the day.